 All cabins are air-conditioned bunkhouses.
 Cabin placements are determined by age and grade.
-Rocky River honors bunkmate requests as much as possible for girls who are up to one year apart in age.
-Housekeeping duties in each cabin are shared by campers and staff, with a very high ratio of staff to campers.
+Rocky River honors bunkmate requests as much as possible for girls who are up to one year apart in grade.
+Cabins house both campers and staff, with a very high ratio of staff to campers.
 View photos or our facilities »

-Room, board, cabin group photo, canteen credit, laundry during Sessions 2 & 5, and camp activities are covered.
-Ropes Course (Trainees and SIT 1’s only), Horseback, laundry during Session 3, and airport transportation are the only things with an additional fee.
+Room, board, laundry during Sessions 2 & 5, and camp activities are covered.
+The Ropes Course (Trainees and SIT 1’s only), Horseback Riding, and laundry during Session 3 are an additional fee.